 In the world of network effects, this is a biggie.
 Being first allows your firm to start the network effects snowball rolling in your direction.
-In Japan, worldwide auction leader eBay showed up just five months after Yahoo! but was never able to mount a credible threat and ended up pulling out of the market.
+In Japan, worldwide auction leader eBay showed up just five months after Yahoo! launched its Japanese auction service.
+But eBay was never able to mount a credible threat and ended up pulling out of the market.
 Being just five months late cost eBay billions in lost sales, and the firm eventually retreated, acknowledging it could never unseat Yahoo!'s network effects lead.

 Another key lesson from the loss of eBay Japan?
-Exchange depends on the ability to communicate! eBay's huge network effects in the United States and elsewhere didn't translate to Japan because most Japanese aren't comfortable with English, and most English speakers don't know Japanese.
+Exchange depends on the ability to communicate!
+EBay's huge network effects in the United States and elsewhere didn't translate to Japan because most Japanese aren't comfortable with English, and most English speakers don't know Japanese.
 The language barrier made Japan a